speech-to-text-api

 Amazon Transcribe

-Amazon Transcribe is an AWS service that converts speech to text through an API.
-It supports multiple languages, real-time and batch transcription, speaker identification, and custom vocabularies.
+Amazon Transcribe, an AWS service, uses ASR models for converting speech to text via API, supporting multiple languages, real-time transcription, and custom vocabularies.

 Pros: